RULE CHANGES: The

 in writing within 15 minutes of the official announcement, “the scales are now

 a.
-Each contestant agrees to report any tournament rule infraction to the tournament director.
+Each contestant agrees to report any tournament rule

 b.
-Failure to report to the tournament director or false
+Failure to report rules infractions to the tournament director or false

 c.
-Rules infractions will result in penalties that may include
+Rules infractions will result in penalties that may include but not limited

 (1) Loss of weight for the day of the rules infraction.